Seteco/Somorrostro/Generating-Badges.md

   - `average` will calculate the average value for the timeframe.

   - `sum` will sum all the values for the timeframe.
 This is nice for finding the volume of dimensions for a timeframe.
+So if you have a dimension that reports `X per second`, you can find the volume of the dimension in a timeframe, by adding its values in that timeframe.

-  - `incremental-sum` will sum the difference of each values to the last value.
-This is used when you have charts with absolute values that always get incremented.
-It will give volume of such dimensions for a timeframe.
+  - `incremental-sum` will sum the difference of each value to its next.
+Let's assume you have a dimension that does not measure the rate of something, but the absolute value of it.
+So it has values like this "1, 5, 3, 7, 4". `incremental-sum` will calculate the difference of adjacent values.
+In this example, they will be `(5 - 1) + (3 - 5) + (7 - 3) + (4 - 7) = 3` (which is equal to the last value minus the first = 4 - 1).

 - `options=opt1|opt2|opt3|...`